dannywillems/dannywillems.github.io/_posts/2023-11-01-a-recap-of-lookup-arguments.md

 ## MVLookup

 MVLookup are described in https://eprint.iacr.org/2022/1530.pdf.
 It is based on the sumcheck protocol.
+Note that the sumcheck protocol is simply another way to verify polynomial identities.

 What to remember from the paper:
 - there are conditions using the characteristic of $p$.
 In the case of SNARK, we